What is UGC? 7 brands show you the meaning of user-generated content

 UGC in e-commerce: Sohome

-Webshops love to use social proof marketing and show UGC on their homepages and product pages.
+Webshops love using social proof marketing and show UGC on their home and product pages.
 UGC convinces the next visitor to spend more time on the page and directs them to the product page straight after seeing your product in a real-life context.

-Sohome, an online furniture retailer, shows one of my favourite UGC examples.
-On the homepage, you’ll find the 'Shop the look' element with curated UGC content.
-If you click one of the posts, a popup shows the full image and the related product.
+Sohome, an online furniture retailer, shows one of my favorite UGC examples.
+You’ll find the 'Shop the Look' element with curated UGC content on the homepage.
+If you click one of the posts, a popup shows the entire image and the related product.
 Great job, Sohome!

 A shoppable UGC gallery on a webshop